In-School Environmental Education Program

 Step 1: Email us at

 firstname.lastname@example.org or call 705-424-1479 ext.
-280 to speak with our environmental education manager and select a date and discuss program availability.
+280 to speak with our environmental education staff and select a date and discuss program availability.

 Step 2: Once your date has been selected and confirmed, you will receive a booking form.